Fraser-D/FJD-2partHarmonyWritingExercise/Two part writing exercise worksheet.md

 2. Writing the second line (in minims)

    1. The second line has a few more restrictions than the first line, so there are fewer choices to be made.
-   2. The first and last note of the second line also need to be G, same rules apply as to the top line.
+   2. The first and last note of the second line also need to be G, and the same rules apply as to the top line.
 These do not need to be the same octave as the first and last notes you picked for the first line.
-The can also follow a different shape from the top line, (you can start and end on the same note, or end an octave higher than your first note, or end an octave lower) and in fact, being deliberately different can help the two parts work well with each other. **Choose** which octave you want these Gs to be in and write them in.
+The can also follow a different shape from the top line, (you can start and end on the same note, or end an octave higher than your first note, or end an octave lower).
+In fact, being deliberately different can help the two parts work well with each other. **Choose** which octave you want these Gs to be in and write them in.
    3. The second to last note *must* be the opposite of what you picked for the first part.
-So if your first part steps down from the A to the G at the end this part must have an F# as its second last note, immediately below the G you chose in the previous step.
+So, if your first part steps down from the A to the G at the end this part must have an F# as its second last note, immediately below the G you chose in the previous step.
 And if the first part had the F#, this part must have an A stepping down to its last note.
    4. Filling in the rest of the notes has an extra rule as well as the rules from above (using notes from the chords you are on).
 The new rule is based on whether the first line is playing the 3rd of the chord or not for each note.
 If the first line is playing the 3rd you can **choose** either the root or the 5th of the chord.
-But if the first line is *not* playing the 3rd the second line must be the 3rd of the chord. (this way the 3rd of the chord is always being played in one of the voices, except for the first and last chords where they are both playing G)
+But if the first line is *not* playing the 3rd the second line must be the 3rd of the chord.
+(This way the 3rd of the chord is always being played in one of the voices, except for the first and last chords where they are both playing G)
    5. Write down the chord degree of each note underneath the staff.
    6. For bonus points fill in the interval between each note in the first and second parts in between the staves.
 (The interval between two notes is in scale degrees, not chord degrees.
 C up to E is a 3rd, E up to C is a 6th for example.
-If in doubt, count the alphabet letters "C D E" = 3 = a 3rd, "E F# G A B C" = 6 = a 6th)
+If in doubt, count the alphabet letters "C D E" = 3 = a 3rd, "E F# G A B C" = 6 = a 6th.
+Start from the lowest note)

 3. Embellish the minims - Fill in any melodic thirds